-- The AF points are not displayed when the following types of images are played back: - Images captured in <SCN: ☑> or <SCN: 邎> mode. - Images taken with Multi Shot Noise Reduction applied. - Cropped images. - Images captured with [Auto Image Align] set to [Enable] in HDR shooting.
+- The AF points are not displayed when the following types of images are played back:

+- Images taken with Multi Shot Noise Reduction applied. - Cropped images. - Images captured with [Auto Image Align] set to [Enable] in HDR shooting.

 The image cannot be erased.